 - MINU: 3 months to 50 pounds (from birth with bassinet or car seat)

 - YOYO2: 6 months to 48.5 pounds (from birth with bassinet or car seat)

 - MINU: 3 years with registration

 - YOYO2: 2 years

 Both strollers are easy to fold, but the MINU has a one-step fold, compared with the two-step fold required for the YOYO.

 You only need one hand to fold the MINU.
 Using your thumb on one side of the handlebar button and fingers on the other, press in and down until the stroller collapses and auto-locks.

 When the MINU is folded, the canopy and seat back remain unsecured.
 That means the fabric can be a bit floppy, especially if the seatback was reclined.

 To unfold the MINU, simply undo the lock on the side of the stroller and pull up until it springs back into place.

-The MINU also folds with the From Birth kit bassinet attached.
+MINU models from 2021 and prior were able to fold with the From Birth kit bassinet attached.
 Fold the MINU in the same fashion, using the snaps underneath the bassinet to secure it to the stroller frame.